Mysteries of Ancient Drowned Civilizations

 On June 7, 1692, a massive earthquake and tidal wave hit the island, immediately plunging 20 acres of the city into the ocean and killing thousands.
 While some structures remained, the city never regained its former size and significance.

 Port Royal’s population of pirates, prostitutes, slaves, sailors, and soldiers naturally led to a lively atmosphere of decadence and debauchery.
 Was Port Royal destroyed because of its immoral reputation?
-Regardless of why it was destroyed, today it is recognized by scholars as the only authentic sunken city in the Western Hemisphere.
+Regardless of why it was destroyed, today it is recognized by scholars as to the only authentic sunken city in the Western Hemisphere.

 Dwarka is one of the most studied underwater discoveries in India’s Gulf of Cambay.
 It’s still a thriving city today, but marine archeologists have been studying its ancient underwater ruins for decades.
 According to ancient Hindu texts, Dwarka was a beautiful, prosperous city founded by the god Krishna.
 Dwarka was destroyed when the evil King Salva attacked with a flying machine, and it sank into the sea when Krishna left.